-ICAs follow specific guidance for the grading/categorisation of images showing the sexual abuse of children and undertake the review and categorisation of potentially criminal images sourced from the Police Child Abuse Image Database (CAID).
+After a full programme of induction and training, successful applicants will follow specific guidance for the grading/categorisation of images showing the sexual abuse of children.
+Assessors will undertake the review and categorisation of potentially criminal images sourced from the Police Child Abuse Image Database (CAID).